lionwheel/api/README.md

 1. Webhook Url - to which LionWheel will be sending the updates
 2. Statuses - the statuses to which you would like to subscribe

+Method: POST
-Please note that the structure of the sent request payload will be exactly as the in the delivery creation call above.
+Payload - json.
+The structure of the request payload will be exactly as the in the delivery creation call above.

 ## Tests and SandBox